Sudetenland: Sudetenland as part of Germany

 The Sudetenland was initially put under military administration, with General Wilhelm Keitel as military governor.
-On 14 April 1939, the annexed territories were divided, with the southern parts being incorporated into the neighbouring Reichsgaue Niederdonau, Oberdonau and Bayerische Ostmark.
+On 14 April 1939, the annexed territories were divided, with the southern parts being incorporated into the neighbouring Reichsgaue of Niederdonau, Oberdonau and Bayerische Ostmark.

 The northern and the western parts were reorganised as the Reichsgau Sudetenland, with the city of Reichenberg (present-day Liberec) established as its capital.
-Konrad Henlein (now openly a NSDAP member) administrated the district first as Reichskommissar (until 1 May 1939) and then as Reichsstatthalter (1 May 1939 – 4 May 1945).
+Konrad Henlein (now openly an NSDAP member) administered the district first as Reichskommissar (until 1 May 1939) and then as Reichsstatthalter (1 May 1939 – 4 May 1945).
 The Sudetenland consisted of three administrative districts (Regierungsbezirke): Eger (with Karlsbad as capital), Aussig (Aussig) and Troppau (Troppau).

 Before the occupation, Jews in the area had become targeted during the Holocaust in the Sudetenland.
 Only a few weeks later, the Kristallnacht occurred.
 As elsewhere in Germany, many synagogues were set on fire and numerous leading Jews were sent to concentration camps.
 Jews and Czechs were not the only afflicted peoples since German socialists, communists and pacifists were widely persecuted as well.
 Some of the German socialists fled the Sudetenland via Prague and London to other countries.
 The Gleichschaltung would permanently alter the community in the Sudetenland.

-However, on 4 December 1938, there were elections in Reichsgau Sudetenland in which 97.32% of the adult population voted for NSDAP.
+However, on 4 December 1938, there were elections in Reichsgau Sudetenland in which 97.32% of the adult population voted for the NSDAP.
 About a half million Sudeten Germans joined the Nazi Party, 17.34% of the total German population in the Sudetenland (the average NSDAP membership participation in Germany was merely 7.85% in 1944).
 That means the Sudetenland was one of the most pro-Nazi regions of Nazi Germany.
 Because of their knowledge of the Czech language, many Sudeten Germans were employed in the administration of the ethnic Czech Protectorate of Bohemia and Moravia as well as in Nazi organizations (Gestapo etc.).
 The most notable one was Karl Hermann Frank, the SS and police general and Secretary of State in the Protectorate.

-Nazi Germany occupied Sudetenland from 1938-1945.
+Nazi Germany occupied Sudetenland from 1938 to 1945.
+The annexation was supported by many Bohemian and Moravian Germans.
+The new Sudetengau was treated as an “endangered borderland.”
+Using the same borderland funding that Saxony and Bavaria had received since 1931, the German government flooded northern Bohemia with funds to boost social welfare aid and to reduce unemployment.
+However, Bohemian Germans soon complained that the German occupation had also brought inflation, a declining standard of living, and a new form of outside rule, as Altreich bureaucrats filled business and government positions in the Sudetengau.

 Expulsions and resettlement after World War II

 Shortly after the liberation of Czechoslovakia in May 1945, the use of the term Sudety (Sudetenland) in official communications was banned and replaced by the term pohraniční území (border territory).
+The Berlin Declaration of 5 June 1945 disabled German annexation of Sudetenland legally.